JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 - `getValue` returns the value of the input to be sent to the server.
 - `setValue` used to set the value of the input.
 - `receiveMessage` used to receive messages from the server.
-- `subscribe` tells shiny when and how to send the updated input value to the server.
+- `subscribe` tells Shiny when and how to send the updated input value to the server.
-- `unsubscribe` removes event handlers, stops shiny from sending updated values to the server.
+- `unsubscribe` removes event handlers, stops Shiny from sending updated values to the server.

 ### Find Inputs {#shiny-input-find}